HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 #### Discussion
 - The question is "Discuss ==***both*** views== and give ***your*** opinion" or "***advantages/disadvantages***"
 - This is basically a [[#Opinion |partly]] agree/disagree prompt, but for social topics, rather than personal views.
+- ==If you picked a side, discuss the other side first.== For example:
+	- Your stance: "_I contend that the advantages of `the topic` clearly outweigh its drawbacks._", then:
+	- Discuss the drawbacks first, start with something like:
+		- "_Despite the potential benefits, this `topic` presents **considerable challenges** that **warrant** careful consideration._"
+		- "_One significant concern is_..."
+		- "_One undeniable downside of_ `the topic` is..."
+	- Then, on the next paragraph: "_While these pressures exist, **they are offset by** remarkable advances in_..." or "_Despite these concerns, the `descriptive noun` benefits of `the topic` are compelling and far-reaching._"
+- If it's a "discuss both views", then:
+	- The introduction should include `subject of debate`, `some arguing...` - `while others believe...` or `some contend that...` - `while other maintain that...`
-- If it's a "discuss both views", then after 2 paragraphs for each view, you should have an extra paragraph that starts with "_Weighing these factors, I believe that..._"
+	- After 2 paragraphs for each view, you should have an extra paragraph that starts with "_Weighing these factors, I believe that..._"
 > If you can't pick a side, then you must give the 2 arguments equal weight.

+- Start the conclusion with: "_While acknowledging the downsides, I strongly believe that..._"

 > [!danger] Get the topic right
 > - The discussion focuses on the use of "they" or other ==***plural pronouns***==.